South Korea defense report doesn’t refer to North as enemy

-SEOUL, South Korea (AP) — South Korea has stopped calling North Korea an “enemy” in its biennial defense document in an apparent effort to continue reconciliation with Pyongyang.
+SEOUL, South Korea (AP) — South Korea stopped calling North Korea an “enemy” in its biennial defense document published Tuesday, an apparent effort to continue reconciliation with Pyongyang.

 The development comes as U.S. and North Korean leaders are looking to set up their second summit to defuse an international standoff over the North’s nuclear program.

-South Korea’s defense white paper published Tuesday doesn’t include its typical term labelling North Korea its “enemy, “present enemy” or “main enemy.”
+South Korea’s defense ministry white paper published and posted on its website doesn’t include typical terms labelling North Korea its “enemy, “present enemy” or “main enemy.”

-The terminologies have been a source of animosity between the Koreas because the North called it a provocation that demonstrated how hostile the South was.
+The terminologies have been a long-running source of animosity between the Koreas because the North called it a provocation that demonstrated how hostile the South was.

 Most Read Nation & World Stories